Neptune-Crypto/neptune-explorer/README.md

 When connected to an out-of-date or unsynced neptune-core node, it might be a good idea to turn on mocking so that whenever a resource is unavailable, a random one is generated and returned.
 To do this, compile with the feature flag "mock" and make sure that the "MOCK" environment variable is set.

-In one command: `MOCK=1 cargo run --features "mock" -- --site-name testname`
+In one command: `MOCK=1 cargo run --features "mock" -- --site-domain testdomain`

 ## SSL/TLS, Nginx, etc.